Perederenko/HW-Yii2-advanced/README.md

 ###Homework3

- * Create own module с Контролером CRUD, моделью, Видами, и Виджетом.
+ * Create own module with Controller CRUD, Model, Views, и Widgets.
  * Create own logger
  * Create records in logger at creation of new records through your model
  * Create own component which will return the text "Hello World!"

+###Homework4

+ * Create own console command which will create file and to make entry Hello world! (use Helpers)
+ * Use third-party generator gii.
+ * Create own Extension.